Faculty & Staff Directory

 aschubach@sfprep.org

 Head of School.
-The 2022-2023 school year marks Aaron’s third year as Head of Santa Fe Prep.
+The 2023-2024 school year marks Aaron’s fourth year as Head of Santa Fe Prep.
 He brings 23 years of experience in independent school education, working with students, teachers, staff, parents, trustees, and alumni in four independent schools in Colorado and New Mexico.
 Aaron recently concluded six years as Head of The Colorado Springs School.
 He earned an undergraduate degree in History from Colorado College and master’s degrees from St. John’s College and Columbia University.
 In his free time, he enjoys high-country adventures with his family.

 Department(s)